Learning Insights: Special Educational Needs and Inclusion

 Down Syndrome

-It is a condition in which a child is born with an extra copy of their 21st chromosome — hence its other name, trisomy 21.
-This causes physical and mental developmental delays and disabilities.
+It is a condition where a child is born with an extra copy of their 21st chromosome, which is why it is also known as trisomy 21.
+This genetic variation leads to physical and intellectual developmental delays, as well as associated disabilities.

 Fragile X Syndrome

-It is a genetic condition that causes a range of developmental problems including learning disabilities and cognitive impairment.
-Usually, males are more severely affected by this disorder than females.
+It is a genetic condition that leads to a variety of developmental challenges, including learning disabilities and cognitive impairment.
+This disorder typically affects males more severely than females.

 Fetal Alcohol Syndrome

-It is a condition in a child that results from alcohol exposure during the mother's pregnancy.
-Fetal alcohol syndrome causes brain damage and growth problems.
-The problems caused by fetal alcohol syndrome vary from child to child, but defects caused by fetal alcohol syndrome are not reversible.
+It is a condition in children caused by alcohol exposure during the mother’s pregnancy.
+Fetal alcohol syndrome leads to brain damage and growth issues.
+The effects of the syndrome can vary between children, but the defects it causes are permanent and cannot be reversed.

 Click the photo for reference.